San Diego Airbag Attorneys

 People Most Likely To Sustain Injuries From Airbag Malfunction

-Airbags pose a greater risk to small children and babies due to the force of their deployment and the child’s smaller size and more fragile bodies.
+Airbags pose a greater risk to small children and babies due to the force of their deployment and the child’s smaller size and more fragile body.
 In California, it is illegal for anyone under the age of thirteen to ride in the front passenger seat.
 However, malfunctioning or poorly maintained airbags can still pose significant dangers to adults and teenagers.
 Those most vulnerable to harm from defective airbags include:

-- Children And The Elderly — Healthy adults can generally withstand the impact of an airbag.
+- Children and the Elderly — Healthy adults can generally withstand the impact of an airbag.
 However, the same amount of force could cause injury to individuals with more fragile bodies.
 The danger increases significantly if an airbag is defective and deploys with greater force than normal, potentially causing more harm to children and older adults.

-- Occupants Without Seatbelts Or Improperly Seated — Those not wearing seatbelts or who are seated too close to the dashboard are at higher risk for severe injuries when the airbag inflates.
+- Occupants Without Seatbelts or Improperly Seated — Those not wearing seatbelts or who are seated too close to the dashboard are at higher risk for severe injuries when the airbag inflates.

 - Pregnant Women — Defective airbags are a serious threat to pregnant women.
 A misaligned deployment can strike the abdomen, potentially causing preventable harm to mother and child.